-Introducing the first fully automatic appliance that perfectly preserves and chills wine.
+Introducing the first fully automatic appliance that perfectly preserves, chills, and serves wine.
 Plum’s motorized needle pierces any cork or metal screw cap, identifies and chills your wine perfectly for up to 90 days, and preserves up to 150 bottles with its refillable argon canister.
 All you have to do is decide when to have a glass.

 Designed for everyday use, Plum’s patented double-cored needle automatically pierces through the foil and closure, simultaneously extracting wine from the bottle and injecting argon gas to prevent oxidation.